lyso1/LCK75r2/README.md

 # LCK75r2

-The 2nd revision of the LCK75, this updated the supported layouts to have ISO and split backspace.
+The 2nd revision of the LCK75, this is updated to supported more layouts options such as ISO and split backspace.

 ![LCK75-Mainboard](https://cdn.discordapp.com/attachments/362014190984101899/941489778023628861/d5785ce7c6750694bd8e476ec2901076.png)